zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[memochou1993 / gpt-ai-assistant](https://github.com/memochou1993/gpt-ai-assistant) - OpenAI + LINE + Vercel = GPT AI Assistant
 ## Go

+* 【2025-01-24】[ethereum-optimism / superchain-registry](https://github.com/ethereum-optimism/superchain-registry) - An index of chains which serves as the source of truth for who’s in the Superchain Ecosystem
 * 【2025-01-21】[google / osv-scalibr](https://github.com/google/osv-scalibr) -
 * 【2025-01-20】[stonith404 / pocket-id](https://github.com/stonith404/pocket-id) - A simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.
 * 【2025-01-20】[harvester / harvester](https://github.com/harvester/harvester) - Open source hyperconverged infrastructure (HCI) software